MicrosoftDocs/winrt-api/windows.devices.bluetooth.genericattributeprofile/gattdeviceservice_fromidasync_1322863552.md

 If a store app has not declared the right capabilities or the user does not grant consent, the method returns a null object.

-For Windows 10Universal Windows Platform (UWP) apps, use the **bluetooth** capability.
-For more info see [App capability declarations](/windows/uwp/packaging/app-capability-declarations).For Windows 8.x store apps, see [How to specify device capabilities for Bluetooth (Windows)](/uwp/schemas/appxpackage/how-to-specify-device-capabilities-for-bluetooth) to declare the right capabilities.
+- For Universal Windows Platform (UWP) apps, use the **bluetooth** capability.
+For more info see [App capability declarations](/windows/uwp/packaging/app-capability-declarations).
+- For Windows 8.x store apps, see [How to specify device capabilities for Bluetooth (Windows)](/uwp/schemas/appxpackage/how-to-specify-device-capabilities-for-bluetooth) to declare the right capabilities.

 ## -examples